cython/cython/docs/src/reference/compilation.rst

 ``binding`` (True / False)
-    Controls whether free functions behave more like Python's CFunctions (e.g. :func:`len`) or, when set to True, more like Python's functions (which, among other things, bind to an instance when looked up as a class attribute).
+    Controls whether free functions behave more like Python's CFunctions (e.g. :func:`len`) or, when set to True, more like Python's functions.
+    When enabled, functions will bind to an instance when looked up as a class attribute (hence the name) and will emulate the attributes of Python functions, including introspections like argument names and annotations.
+    Default is False.

 ``boundscheck``  (True / False)
     If set to False, Cython is free to assume that indexing operations